 Effective departmental management also promotes connections with students and student affairs to better understand their needs and expectations.
 Department leaders are better prepared to make choices that support student progress when they gain knowledge through such exchanges before appointment as heads.
 Any department's successful operation depends on efficient office procedures, which department heads are aware of.
 Effective office administration, which includes handling communications, keeping records, and scheduling meetings, boosts productivity and creates a positive work environment (Cameron, 2010).
-Organizations that prioritize employee development generate a culture of continuous learning and development.
-When successful staff development strategies are used, department heads are more likely to notice gains in employee performance and work satisfaction (Cameron, 2010).
+Organizations that prioritize employee development strategies are used, department heads are more likely to notice gains in employee performance and work satisfaction (Cameron, 2010).